InfiniBrains/mobagen/BUILDING-WINDOWS.md

 # Building on Windows

 ## Setup
-You can choos which way you prefer to download and set up the environmen:
+You can choose which way you prefer to download and set up the environment:

 ### Install with cmd.exe
 Run the following command: (copy command text)